-- A Academic Excellence
+Α Academic Excellence

-- B Acceptable Performance
+В Acceptable Performance

-- C Passing, yet Insufficient Performance
+С Passing, yet Insufficient Performance

-- F Failure
+F Failure

-The mark "IP" denotes "in progress" and is given in thesis and other courses which cannot be completed within one semester.
+The mark "IP" denotes "in progress" and is given in courses which cannot be completed within one semester.
 The mark "CR" denotes "credit."
 The mark of "W" denotes "withdrew" and is given for resignations.
 The mark "X" denotes "incomplete."
 If the student meets the prescribed requirements of the course before the end of the next academic semester after the "X" is given, the student will receive the grade earned; otherwise, the mark "X" will be automatically changed to an "F." The mark of "Q" is assigned to courses dropped after the thirteenth class day, for a fall or spring semester, or from the fifth class day, for a summer session, but by the last date to drop courses or labs with a "Q" as indicated in the SHSU Academic Calendar.
 Courses with the mark of "Q" will not be counted as courses attempted and will not be included in determining grade point averages.
 However, be aware that SHSU students are allowed no more than five "Q" drops during the course of their career at SHSU.